 In addition to the instrumentation and expertise of the MRC staff for consultations, all facility users are further supported by free access to the Mestrenova software for data processing, which can be utilized following a safe and seamless transfer of files to any personal device within the BC network.
 Users may also store data on the spectrometer computers; this data is backed up by the IT specialists at BC, who are always available to troubleshoot and resolve any technological issues.

 Please note that all work performed in BC core facilities and recharge centers should always be appropriately acknowledged.
 If you are publishing or presenting data acquired in BC core facilities and recharge centers, please include the following statement in the Acknowledgement section of your manuscript/poster/presentation, "The authors would like to thank the Boston College <insert facility name> for assistance with the work presented in this paper/poster/presentation*."

 * Delete as appropriate

-The latest addition to the Magnetic Resonance Center is a new departmental EMX-Plus EPR spectrometer from the Bruker Biospin Corporation.
-Complete with a cryogen free VT system that allows the samples to reach temperatures as low as 10K, this instrument provides crucial support to research groups working on high-spin metal complexes containing iron or cobalt centers.
+The new departmental EMX-Plus EPR spectrometer from the Bruker Biospin Corporation is equipped with a cryogen free VT system that allows the samples to be cooled down to temperatures as low as 4.5 K. This instrument provides crucial support to research groups working on high-spin metal complexes containing iron or cobalt centers.
 Along with an ER 073 10” double-yoke magnet, this system has a Hall field controller and signal channel module that are both digital and ultra-high resolution, an X-band, solid state low noise microwave bridge and a high sensitivity probehead with an optical window for running CW-EPR experiments in X-band.
 The system runs on Xenon 1.1 acquisition software in a Linux environment, with WIN-EPR, WIM-SimFonia as well as the XSophe software package for the simulation of EPR spectra.